sgdevmane/interview-guide/markdowns/react-native/react-native-questions.md

 ---

-## Offline Capabilities and Caching

-### 14. How do you implement offline capabilities and advanced caching strategies in React Native?
+### Q14: How do you implement offline capabilities and advanced caching strategies in React Native?

 **Answer:**
 Implementing offline capabilities requires network detection, data synchronization, local storage, and cache management strategies.